cs573-24s/a3-Experiment/README.md

   ![alt text](img/error-funciton.png)<br>
   After necessary data cleaning:
 - We employed either a log-base-2 transformation or the cm-error metric to quantify participants' accuracy in perceptual judgments.
-- This methodology aligns with the approach established in the original Cleveland and McGill paper [1].
+- This methodology aligns with the approach established in the original Cleveland and McGill paper [1].<br>
   Error Score Calculation:
 - A metric was derived to enable a rigorous comparison of performance across different chart types.
-- Lower error scores indicate superior performance.
+- Lower error scores indicate superior performance.<br>
   Robustness Enhancement:
-- Error bars were incorporated to represent bootstrapped 95% confidence intervals.
+- Error bars were incorporated to represent bootstrapped 95% confidence intervals.<br>
   Benchmark Comparison:
 - Average error scores were compared with benchmark results reported by Cleveland and McGill.